build-ux/nutrition-ui/starter-files/assets/content.md

 Blackberries

 As with all berries, blackberries also contain various health-protective polyphenols.

 Blackberries show a significant protective effect against LBL-oxidation, a promiment cardiovascular risk factor, in human intervention studies (6).

-Studies also show that wild blackberries are 3 to 5 time higher in polyphenols, so get outside and pick your own
+Studies also show that wild blackberries are 3 to 5 times higher in polyphenols, so get outside and pick your own.

 Calories: 62
 Carbohydrate: 15g